-A. General Duty to Report
+A. Duty to Report

-Rose State College encourages any person who believes that he or she has experienced discrimination, harassment, retaliation, or violence based on a protected status in conjunction with a College activity, athletic program, educational program, employment, or in conjunction with an application for enrollment or employment, to report that complaint to the Senior Director, Human Resources/AAO, 6420 SE 15th Street, ADM Room 104, Midwest City, OK 73110, (405) 733-7979.
+Rose State College encourages any person who believes that they have experienced discrimination, harassment, retaliation, or violence based on a protected status in conjunction with a College activity, athletic program, educational program, employment, or in conjunction with an application for enrollment or employment, to report that complaint to the Associate Vice President, Human Resources/AAO (A.V.P.
+HR/AAO), 6420 SE 15th Street, ADM Room 104, Midwest City, OK 73110, (405) 733-7979.